-Our 2023 net earnings of \$129,105 is less than 50% of our 10-year average excluding 2022's net annual earnings of \$1,206,762.
-The average net earnings for the previous 10 years are \$272,015.
-The explosion in 2022 earnings is an extraordinary, one-time dividend payment of \$958,027 as our share of the sale of Concentra Bank.

-Revenue composition includes loan interest, investment, and non-interest income.
-Our loan revenues increased while investment and non-interest income decreased.
-Our year over year comparison reveals loan revenues increased by 13.99% as a result of higher interest rates and a larger portfolio.
-Our investment income decreased by (24.83%) from 2022 however 2022 includes the Concentra dividend.
-If you exclude the one-time Concentra dividend, our investment income increased by 147.75% due to investment yields improving on renewals.
-Our non-interest income decreased by (17.09%) partially due to no further government subsidies and lesser insurance sales and fewer mortgage rate buydowns.
-Fortunately, our revenues were sufficient to meet regulatory expectations of growth, development, safety, and financial soundness.
-Therefore, your board have approved a patronage refund from 2023 earnings of \$40,000 to be paid in 2024, without putting the Credit Union at unnecessary risk.
-The residual of \$303 was paid in 2023.
-We are still able to maintain our leverage ratio above the 7.0% minimum at 9.63% and achieve an ROA after tax of 17 basis points.
+Our 2024 net earnings of \$278,988 is a 53.7% increase over 2023 net annual earnings of \$129,105.
+Revenue composition includes loan interest, investment income, and non-interest income.
+Our loan revenues increased (a reflection of higher interest rates) along with investment and non-interest income.
+Our year over year comparison reveals loan revenues increased by 20.11% as a result of higher interest rates and low-interest rate mortgages renewing at higher rates.
+Our investment income also increased by 22.12% from largely due to a larger portfolio.

+Our non-interest income increased by 31.3% partially due to syndicated loan administrations revenues, mortgage rate buydowns, recapture of loan loss provisions, and foreign exchange gains.
+Our revenues were sufficient to meet regulatory expectations, growth, development, safety, and financial soundness.

+Therefore, your board have approved a patronage refund from 2024 earnings of \$60,000 to be paid in 2025, without putting the Credit Union at unnecessary risk.
+The residual of \$876 was paid in 2024.
+We maintained our leverage ratio above the 7.0% minimum, at 9.39% and achieve an ROA after tax of 33 basis points.

 Our expenses are comprised of member deposit interest, interest on borrowed money, patronage, credit losses, operating expenses (general business, occupancy, organizational, personnel and member security) and taxes.
-Our member deposit interest expense increased by 125.6% due to higher interest rates despite lesser member deposits.
+Our member deposit interest expense increased by 30.83% due to higher interest rates averaging 2.97% in 2024 compared to a 2.83% average in 2023 and an increase of 7.7% in member deposits.
 The chart below illustrates our expense breakdown.